Disentangling Similarity and Relatedness in Topic Models: Method

-The second task also uses the Reuters corpus but evaluates category retrieval via nearest-neighbor consistency.
-Each document is embedded as a topic vector, and for every document, we retrieve its 10 nearest neighbors in topic space, checking whether their category labels match the query document's label.
-Performance is measured by the same-category rate (SCR), the fraction of the 10 nearest neighbors that share at least one category label with the query document.
-By the same reasoning as Task~A, we expect relatedness-inclined models to perform better.
+Category retrieval asks whether documents on the same topic land near each other in topic space, the core operation behind recommendation and case-based retrieval.
+We operationalize this as nearest-neighbor consistency: each document is embedded as a topic vector, and for every document we retrieve its 10 nearest neighbors and check whether their category labels match the query.
+Performance is measured by the same-category rate (SCR), the fraction of the 10 nearest neighbors sharing at least one category label with the query.
+Both retrieval tasks reward relatedness and rely on the same topic-space geometry, but probe it at different scales (centroid versus local neighborhood); we treat them as complementary checks on the same hypothesis rather than independent tests.